xvik/dropwizard-guicey/src/doc/docs/guide/diagnostic.md

 !!! note
     Most time of injector creation is internal guice logic.
 You can enable guice logs to see more details (see below)

-### HK
+### HK2

 ```
-    ├── [1,3%] HK bridged in 6.583 ms
+    ├── [1,3%] HK2 bridged in 6.583 ms
     │   ├── using 2 jersey installers
     │   └── 2 jersey extensions installed in 660.9 μs
 ```

 Jersey starts after dropwizard bundles processing and so after GuiceBundle execution.
 This time is tracked as (overall) guicey time.
-Here guicey register required HK bindings and (some hk beans in guice) and executes jersey installers (installers implement JerseyInstaller) to process jersey specific features.
-For example, all resources and jersey extensions installed here (because requires hk specific bindings).
+Here guicey register required HK2 bindings and (some HK2 beans in guice) and executes jersey installers (installers implement JerseyInstaller) to process jersey specific features.
+For example, all resources and jersey extensions installed here (because requires HK2 specific bindings).

 Note that installation time (`2 jersey extensions installed in 660.9 μs`) is so tiny just because empty resources (without methods) were used.
 In real application installation time will be bigger.